CBerl139/ensea-cs-major/README.md

 # ensea-cs-major
-Computer Science Major S7 at ENSEA
+Computer Science Major S7 at ENSEA :
+Creation of a tiny shell